-Disney owns and distributes home videos for ABC Signature (since 2007), Lucasfilm (since 2014), Marvel Studios (since 2012), and The Muppets Studio (since 2004).
-After Disney's buyout of 21st Century Fox in 2019, they began distributing former 20th Century Studios and Searchlight Pictures titles.
+Disney owns and distributes home videos for ABC Signature (since 2007), Lucasfilm (since 2014), Marvel Studios (since 2012), and The Muppets Studio (since 2005; they had earlier licensed product from Jim Henson Productions for the Jim Henson Video label in the 1990s).
+After Disney's buyout of 21st Century Fox in 2019, they assumed distribution rights for legacy titles in addition to new releases.

 If you haven't been keeping track, that means Disney owns what was once Magnetic Video, the one that started it all.

 Independent home video distributors

 FHE, IVE, and Artisan EntertainmentThe company that began as Family Home Entertainment (FHE) was one of the most important independent distributors of the 1980s and 1990s home video scene.

 Family Home Entertainment was founded in 1981 by adult filmmaker (seriously) Noel Christopher Bloom Sr., a year after his adult film company entered the home video market as Caballero Control Corporation.
 FHE's initial lineup note was introduced at that summer's Consumer Electronics Show in Chicago.
 Most of the initial offerings were licensed from ZIV International, which would later be absorbed by Lorimar-Telepictures.
 From there, FHE had nowhere to go but up, acquiring such lucrative properties as Care Bears, G.I.
 Joe, Inspector Gadget, Strawberry Shortcake, The Transformers, and several others from Filmation.
 On some tapes, various Looney Tunes shorts were included as padding if the content fell short of an hour.